andy-guttridge/memory-mixup/README.md

 One of the original objectives was for the site to fit onto the screen of all devices simulated within the Google Chrome development tools without any vertical scrolling, as the need to scroll was felt to detract from the game.
 Testing revealed that eliminating vertical scrolling resulted in the game being so small as to be practically unplayable on very small devices such as the JioPhone2, therefore this objective was relaxed.
 The revised aim was to minimise the need for vertical scrolling for the majority of devices, but to accept that it may be necessary in some cases.

 This objective included aiming for an attractive presentation on landscape devices as well as portrait, though achieving no vertical scrolling on every device in both portrait and landscape orientations proved impractical.
-However the site provides a good experience for the vast majority of devices in portrait orientation, with many also able to view the site in landscape with little or no vertical scrolling, and specific attention given to landscape only devices (e.g. the Nest Hub).
+However the site provides a pleasing experience for the vast majority of devices in portrait orientation, with many also able to view the site in landscape with little or no vertical scrolling, and specific attention given to landscape only devices (e.g. the Nest Hub).

 Creating a responsive and inclusive design was a particularly challenging aspect of the project, given the desire to manage the vertical dimensions of the game and minimise vertical scrolling as well as respond to the width of devices.